hootnot/django-postcodepy-proxy/README.md

 =========================

 Simple proxy class to integrate Dutch 'postcode/huisnr' address verification in your Django application.
+This is done using the postcode.nl REST-API at [https://api.postcode.nl](https://api.postcode.nl).
+For documentation regarding API endpoints also check this url.

+The API also provides an endpoint for information validation, enrichment and fraude risk check.
+See docs for details.

 Install
 =========

           $ pip install django-postcodepy-proxy

 Quick start